Ensembles of Localised Models for Time Series Forecasting: Methods

 \subsubsection{Pooled Regression Models}

-PR models \citep{ref_114} use a linear function of the lagged values of a time series to predict its future.
+PR models \citep{ref_114} are, similar to FFNNs and in contrast to RNNs, purely auto-regressive, and use a linear function of the lagged values of a time series to predict its future.
 They estimate a set of constant coefficients corresponding to each considered lagged value.
 PR models train on a pool of time series during model training and the coefficients are computed by minimising the overall training error.
 The lagged values are then multiplied by their corresponding coefficients and an intercept is added to obtain the final forecasts.
 PR models use the single-step ahead forecasting strategy and therefore the models are iteratively used to obtain the forecasts for the required forecast horizon.
 In our experiments, we use the \verb|glm| function in the \verb|glmnet| package \citep{ref_111} to implement the proposed PR variants.